catalyst/moodle-gradingform_rubric_ranges/README.md

 # Ranged Rubrics

-The raged rubrics advanced grading method is based on the Moodle core Rubrics grading method but adding support for ranged values.
+The ranged rubrics advanced grading method is based on the Moodle core Rubrics grading method but adding support for ranged values.

 # Installation